There could be multiple ways to access the keys from Key Vault in a .NET Core application, but you could choose from the 2 explained below.

 Here comes, DefaultAzureCredential object.
 This is the main object, that helps your .NET Core application to get an Azure Identity (could be either Service Principal, Managed Identity, or a User Identity).
 And this identity is further used to check whether it has permission to access Key Vault or not.

 So, now there are again 3 ways you can go ahead with:

-Service Principal: For azure hosted & local development, we can create a Service Principal, keep following variables in the environment variable.
+For azure hosted & local development, we can create a Service Principal, and keep the following variables in the environment variable.
 One way to put keys in Environment Variable is to put them in localsettings.json.

-Visual Studio (SharedTokenCacheCredential): For local development only, as Managed Identity does not work in local.
-So, another way to access Key Vault from the development environment is to go to Visual Studio -> Tools -> Options -> Azure Service Authentication.
+For local development only, as Managed Identity does not work locally.
+So, another way to access Key Vault from the development environment is to go to Visual Studio > Tools > Options > Azure Service Authentication.
 Log in with a user from your Azure AD account.
 DefaultAzureCredential will pick this value if it fails to get identity from Environment Variable and Managed Identity.

 DefaultAzureCredential looks in the below order to get the Azure Credentials.